Spotify Keeps Pausing [Best Fixes]

 Perform a Clean Windows/Mac Re-Install of Spotify

-Sometimes deleting cache data, deleting the app, then reinstalling it typically fixes any problems caused by file corruption.
+Sometimes deleting cache data, deleting the app, and then reinstalling it typically fixes any problems caused by file corruption.
 It also ensures that you have the latest version of the app installed.

 Clean Windows Re-Install